flyingsl0ths/go-game/README.md

 # go-game

-A simple clicker game made using go + SFML
+A simple "catcher game" made using go + raylib